 Algonquin filed the certificate application for the project on February 28, 2014.
 The AIM Project was assigned docket number CP14-96-000.
 You may visit FERC’s website at www.FERC.gov and enter this docket number to follow the project.

 Based on that information and input, FERC staff concluded in the executive summary of the FEIS that the “construction and operation of the Project would result in some adverse environmental impacts but most impacts would be reduced to less-than-significant levels.”
-Among the “principal reasons” cited in this comprehensive analysis are:
+Among the “principal reasons” cited are: